dimkr/tootik/FEDERATION.md

 * Actors have a traditional RSA key under `publicKey` and an ED25519 key under `assertionMethod`, as described in [FEP-521a](https://codeberg.org/fediverse/fep/src/branch/main/fep/521a/fep-521a.md)
 * It remembers which servers sent at least one valid request signed with RFC9421 and ED25519, then starts to sign outgoing requests to these servers like this
 * Randomly (see `Ed25519Threshold`), tootik tries RFC9421 and ED25519 against servers that still haven't sent such requests, to prevent deadlock if these servers are waiting too
-* If `Ed25519Threshold` is zero, outgoing requests are always signed with RFC9421 and ED25519
 * If `alg` is specified, tootik validates the signature only if the key type matches `alg`
 * It obeys `expires` if specified, but also validates `created` using `MaxRequestAge`
 * Incoming `POST` requests must have at least `("@method" "@target-uri" "content-type" "content-digest")`